Moduli of Fontaine--Laffaille representations and a mod-$p$ local-global compatibility result: Introduction

-This space carries commuting actions of a Hecke algebra $\bT$ and $G(F^+_v) \cong \GL_n(K)$.
-To a continuous and essentially conjugate self-dual representation $\rbar: \Gal(\ovl{\Q}/F) \ra \GL_n(\ovl{\F}_p)$, one can attach a maximal ideal $\fm_{\rbar} \subseteq \bT$ and set $\pi(\rbar)\defeq S(U^v,\ovl{\F}_p)[\fm_{\rbar}]$.
-Mod-$p$ local-global compatibility asserts that, up to multiplicity, the hypothetical injection given by the mod-$p$ local Langlands correspondence takes $\rhobar \defeq \rbar|_{\Gal(\ovl{\Q}_p/K)}$ to the $\GL_n(K)$-representation $\pi(\rbar)$.
-Two natural questions arise: \begin{enumerate}[label=(\Alph*)] \item Does $\rhobar$ determine the isomorphism class of $\pi(\rbar)$ (up to multiplicity)? \item Does the smooth representation $\pi(\rbar)$ determine the conjugacy class of $\rhobar$? \end{enumerate} The limited evidence towards Question~\ref{it:intro:LLC1} at present comes mainly in the form of results towards the weight part of Serre's conjecture, i.e.~results on the $\GL_n(\cO_K)$-socle of $\pi(\rbar)$.
+where $\pi_w$ is the hypothetical $G(F^+_w)$-representation corresponding to $\rbar|_{\Gal(\ovl{F}_{\tld{w}}/F_{\tld{w}})}$.
+In particular, the $\GL_n(K)$-representation $\pi(\rbar)$ is expected to be isomorphic to $\pi_v\otimes(\pi^v)^{U^v}\cong \pi_v^{\oplus d_{U^v}}$ where $d_{U^v}$ is some positive integer.
+Two natural questions arise: \begin{enumerate}[label=(\Alph*)] \item Does $\rhobar$ determine the isomorphism class of the $\GL_n(K)$-representation $\pi(\rbar)$ (up to multiplicity)? \item Does the smooth $\GL_n(K)$-representation $\pi(\rbar)$ determine the conjugacy class of $\rhobar$? \end{enumerate} The limited evidence towards Question~\ref{it:intro:LLC1} at present comes mainly in the form of results towards the weight part of Serre's conjecture, i.e.~results on the $\GL_n(\cO_K)$-socle of $\pi(\rbar)$.
 The main result of this paper affirmatively answers Question~\ref{it:intro:LLC2} in the generic Fontaine--Laffaille case under mild Taylor--Wiles hypotheses.

 \begin{thm}[Corollary~\ref{thm:main:LGC:prime}] With the above setup, assume moreover that \begin{enumerate}[label=(\roman*)] \item $K/\Q_p$ is unramified; \item $U^v$ is sufficiently small; \item $\rbar(\Gal(\ovl{\Q}/F(\zeta_p)))$ is adequate; \item $\Hom_{\ovl{\F}_p[\GL_n(\cO_{K})]}\big(V,\pi(\rbar)|_{\GL_n(\cO_{K})}\big)\neq 0$ for a Serre weight $V$ which is $5n$-generic Fontaine--Laffaille (and in particular $\rbar$ is automorphic). \end{enumerate} Then the isomorphism class of the smooth $\GL_n(K)$-representation $\pi(\rbar)$ determines the isomorphism class of $\rhobar$. \end{thm}